 David served as a judicial clerk for Judge William H. Yohn, Jr. of the United States District Court for the Eastern District of Pennsylvania.

-David is an elected member of the Board of Governors of the Republican National Lawyers Association (RNLA), the national organization of Republican attorneys.
+David is an elected member of the Board of Governors of the Republican National Lawyers Association (RNLA), the national organization of Republican attorneys, and he serves as the organization's Vice President for Judicial Affairs.

 Click for headshot